Bettapro/Solar-Tracer-Blynk-V3/README.md

 Follow the wiring guide below: ~~(note that the 2-pol switch is only needed during flashing)~~ **No longer needed!**

 ![Tracer Wiring Diagram](doc/schematic.png)
+> Note: as @Don Vukovic noted, there is probably reversed RX and TX on this schematic.
+Correct is: DI to TX, and RO to RX

 ## Setup